voxpupuli/puppet-autofs/README.md

 Data type: Boolean

-Determines if the service should start with the system boot.
+Determines whether the autofs service should start at system boot.

 Default: `true`